Money in Chile

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices increased a seasonally-adjusted 0.13% in August over the previous month, picking up from the 0.10% rise seen in July.
+Consumer prices rose 1.18% in September over the previous month, picking up from August's 0.36% rise.

 Business confidence rose to 60.7 in September from August's 60.4.

 The consumer confidence index, produced by the Universidad del Desarrollo, dropped to 81.6 points in August from 87.5 points in July, which had marked the strongest result since September 2019.